Before the day - undergraduate ceremonies

 Digital media

-• Graduation video - the ceremony proceedings are filmed and the recording is available to purchase after the ceremony.
+• Graduation video - the ceremony proceedings are filmed and the recording is available to watch online after the ceremony.
 By electing to take part in the ceremony proceedings, you are giving permission for your image to be recorded.

-• Graduation live web cast of the ceremony - the graduation ceremonies are broadcast live over the University web site.
+• Graduation live stream of the ceremony - the graduation ceremonies are live streamed on the website.
 By electing to take part in the ceremony proceedings, you are giving permission for your image to be recorded and broadcasted.

 • Photography - professional photographers will be on campus during graduation and their photographs may be used in the university's future promotional literature.
 By electing to take part in the ceremony proceedings, you are giving permission for your image to be photographed and used.